Estimated reading time: 4 minutes

 We had a great question from one of our Grow Great Fruit growers about what causes these brown marks on the skin of their apples.

 It’s called “russet”.
-It describes both the yellow marks (as you can see on the side of this Cox’s Orange Pippin apple), and the rough brown marks around the stem end of the apple.
+It describes both the yellow marks (as you can see on the side of the Cox’s Orange Pippin apple above), and also the rough brown marks around the stem end of the apple.

 Russet is one of those curious conditions that occur naturally.
 In fact, several heritage apple varieties include it in their name.
 Brownlees Russet, Egremont Russet, and Old Somerset Russet are just a few.